Length: 272 pages

 About Greg McKeown

-Greg McKeown is a writer, speaker, consultant and CEO of McKeown Inc. He is the author of Essentialism and the co-author with Liz Wiseman of Multipliers.
+Greg McKeown is a writer, speaker, consultant and CEO of McKeown Inc. He is the author of Essentialism and Effortless and the co-author with Liz Wiseman of Multipliers.
 Born in England, he currently lives in Menlo Park, California.
 Visit the author’s website →